vitpia/markdown-cv/index.md

 `2019`
 __The effects of head and neck tumours on neurocognition before and after treatment__.
 Autumn Conference of the Dutch Workgroup for Head and Neck Tumours.
 Maastricht, the Netherlands.
 October, 2019.

-__As we speak__.
-Eleventh Annual Meeting of the Society for the Neurobiology of Language, Early Career Award talk.
-Helsinki, Finland.
-August, 2019.

 __Interfering and facilitating contexts in spoken word production__.
 Brownbag Lab Seminars.
 University of Geneva, Switzerland.
 June, 2019.

 __Context effects in language production examined with electrophysiology__.
 International Symposium on Neurobiology of Language.
 Waseda University, Tokyo, Japan.
 February, 2019.